yampee/Redis/doc/01 - Usage.md

 -----------------------

 The client is based on the `send()` method, which send a command to Redis.
-For instance, to get a valueby its key, you will send a GET command:
+For instance, to get a value by its key, you will send a GET command:

 ``` php
 <?php